Agent Payments Protocol (AP2)

 - Clear Transaction Accountability: AP2 provides a non-repudiable, cryptographic audit trail for every transaction, aiding in dispute resolution and building confidence for all participants.

 - Global and Future-Proof: Designed as a global foundation, the initial version supports common "pull" payment methods like credit and debit cards.
-The roadmap includes "push" payments such as real-time bank transfers (e.g., UPI and PIX) and digital currencies.
+The roadmap includes e-wallets, "push" payments such as real-time bank transfers (e.g., UPI and PIX), and digital currencies, recognizing that many countries do not have real-time banking systems.

-The Agent Payments Protocol engineers trust into the system using Verifiable Credentials (VCs).
-VCs are tamper-evident, cryptographically signed digital objects that serve as the building blocks of a transaction.
-They are the data payloads that agents create and exchange.
-There are three primary types:
+The Agent Payments Protocol engineers trust into the system using verifiable digital credentials (VDCs).
+VDCs are tamper-evident, cryptographically signed digital objects that serve as the building blocks of a transaction.
+There are two primary types of mandates, each existing in two stages:

 See it in action¶